-No matter how young or old you are, it’s always a good idea to spend more time thinking about the way you handle your personal finances.
+No matter how young or old you are, it’s always a good idea to spend more time reviewing the way you handle your personal finances, and looking for ways to improve your personal finances.
 There are so many money myths and traps that could easily lead you astray.
 For example, maybe you are a recent graduate celebrating with your first pay cheque.

 It can be tempting to just start buying things like crazy because you consider these things as “rewards” for all the hard work you did both at school, and now at your new job.

 However, saving for your future should be your greatest reward for all the hard work you do, but thinking long-term may not be at the forefront of everyone’s mind.

 If you find yourself struggling with your personal finances, consider these tips to help you improve your personal finances without becoming a miserly penny-pincher.

 This is the first step to improving your finances.

 A lot of people know deep down that they have trouble managing their income and their expenses, but they try to brush it off by denying the problem.

 They keep spending, making justifications and generally thinking that they have time to “improve” later on or when they make more money down the line.